Gary Jennings Jr.: Las Vegas Raiders

-On November 11, 2021, Jennings was signed to the Las Vegas Raiders practice squad, but was released four days later.
+On November 11, 2021, Jennings was signed to the Las Vegas Raiders' practice squad, but was released four days later.

 Kansas City Chiefs

 On January 11, 2022, Jennings signed a reserve/future contract with the Kansas City Chiefs.
-He was waived on May 5, 2022, but re-signed five days later.
-He was waived on August 15, 2022.
+He was waived by the Chiefs on May 5, but was re–signed five days later.
+Jennings was waived by Kansas City on August 15.
 He was reverted to the Chiefs' injured reserve list a day later.
-He was released on August 24.
+Jennings was released by the team once more on August 24.

 St. Louis BattleHawks (first stint)

 Jennings was selected by the St. Louis BattleHawks of the XFL in the eighth round of the Open Phase of the 2023 XFL draft.
 Jennings finished the 2023 season with 11 catches for 149 yards and three touchdowns.
 He was released from his contract on May 15, 2023.

 Carolina Panthers

 On May 16, 2023, Jennings signed with the Carolina Panthers.
-He was released on August 26, 2023.
+He was released by the Panthers on August 26.